BobSmithIV/TagProFaviconFlair/README.md

 *****

-Last updated 18/3/15.
-Compatible with all flairs up to and including the 2nd St Patrick's Day event flair.
+Last updated 30/4/15.
+Compatible with all flairs up to and including the win rate flairs.